That Obscure Object of Desire: Casting

-Other films that employ two or more actors to perform a single character include Todd Solondz's Palindromes, wherein eight different actors of different ages, races, and genders play a 13-year-old girl named Aviva during the course of the film; Terry Gilliam's The Imaginarium of Doctor Parnassus, where similarly a production issue—in this case the death of Heath Ledger during production—led to Johnny Depp, Colin Farrell and Jude Law stepping in to play his character's "imaginary world" scenes; and Canadian filmmaker B. P. Paquette's Perspective, wherein each of the three lead actors continually rotate the three characters they play, not only within the same scene, but sometimes during the same dialogue exchange.
+Apart from That Obscure Object of Desire, other films that employ two or more actors to perform a single character include Todd Solondz's Palindromes, wherein eight different actors of different ages, races, and genders play a 13-year-old girl named Aviva during the course of the film; Terry Gilliam's The Imaginarium of Doctor Parnassus, where similarly a production issue—in this case the death of Heath Ledger during production—led to Johnny Depp, Colin Farrell and Jude Law stepping in to play his character's "imaginary world" scenes; and Canadian filmmaker B. P. Paquette's Perspective, wherein each of the three lead actors continually rotate the three characters they play, not only within the same scene, but sometimes during the same dialogue exchange.
+In the 2007 film, I'm Not There, six actors and actresses played real historical figures or artists (and some are wholly fictional characters) inspired by the music and many lives of Bob Dylan's public personae.

 Spanish actor Fernando Rey frequently worked with Buñuel in his later years.
 He plays Mathieu, but his voice is dubbed by the French actor Michel Piccoli.

-Ángela Molina revealed Luis Buñuel needed to see her completely naked during the audition: "There were nude scenes, and I imagine he needed convincing that I was what he required for his film, or whatever.
+Ángela Molina revealed Luis Buñuel needed to see her completely naked during the audition.
+"There were nude scenes, and I imagine he needed convincing that I was what he required for his film, or whatever.
 He had to see the way I looked.
 I was wearing the same dressing gown that appeared in the film.
 He put his glasses on.
 It was a long changing room, and he was at one end of it, and then he said, with an absolutely loving and affectionately paternal smile... let's see, I don't remember what exact word he used, but I knew I had to expose myself.
 So, I opened my dressing gown for a moment like a little girl, because that's what I was.
 I was very innocent at that time.
 And then he put his glasses on immediately and said: 'Cover yourself!
 Cover yourself!'
-All this as though they were uncovering Tutankhamun's mummy," Molina laughing recalled.
+All this as though they were uncovering Tutankhamun's mummy", Molina laughing recalled.

 Reception

+Critical response

+That Obscure Object of Desire was not financially successful, but it became a critical favorite.
+Many later critics have declared the film a masterpiece.
+The film holds a 97% approval rating on Rotten Tomatoes, with an average rating of 8.8/10 among 35 critics.
+The site's consensus reads: "That Obscure Object of Desire is a frequently unsettling treatise on the quixotic nature of lust and love".
+Metacritic assigned the film a weighted average score of 84 out of 100, based on five critics, indicating "universal acclaim".
+In the British Film Institute's 2012 Sight & Sound poll, three critics and two directors ranked it one of the ten greatest films ever made.